-Armstrong Country Museum Inc. (ACM, Inc.) is a 501c3 organization located in Claude, Texas, which oversees the functions of the Armstorng Country Museum and the Goodnight Historical Center.
+Armstrong County Museum Inc. (ACM, Inc.) is a 501c3 organization located in Claude, Texas, which oversees the functions of the Armstrong County Museum and the Goodnight Historical Center.

 VALUES of ACM, Inc.

-Both the Armstrong Country Museum(ACM) and the Goodnight Historical Center(GHC) value:
+Both the Armstrong County Museum(ACM) and the Goodnight Historical Center(GHC) value: